BidCarbon removal units

 Who is the holder of an BRU?

-Participants may choose to sell balance sheet BRUs on the CDRC markets, or they may choose to sell BRUs to the BidCarbon Climate Trading Company, which can provide financial incentives for businesses and individuals to participate in BidCarbon Standard Programme projects.
+Alternatively, participants may choose to sell BRUs to BidCarbon Climate Trading Company, which offers financial incentives for businesses and individuals to participate in BidCarbon Standard Programme projects.

-Any issuance, transfer or sale of BidCarbon data units (BRUs) is neither considered a supply of goods nor a supply of services, i.e. it is considered an excluded transaction.
-However, the application for and sale of carbon data rights certificates (CDRCs) is considered a commercial contract for the sale of goods.
+Any issuance, transfer of BidCarbon data units (BRUs) is neither considered a supply of goods nor a supply of services, i.e. it is considered an excluded transaction.
+However, the sale of carbon data rights certificates (CDRCs) is considered a commercial contract for the sale of goods.

 If you wish to apply for CDRCs in order to sell BRUs in the Open market or BidCarbon marketplace, you must provide the necessary documentation to support for your CDRC application.